 Configure PCIe root ports in the "Advanced > PCI Express Configuration" submenu of the BIOS.
-Refer to chapter 3 for more information.

 Installing the M.2 Module

 Before installing the M.2 module into the M.2 socket, please make sure that the following safety cautions are well-attended.